freematabema/Debian-12-Virtual-Machine-210/README.md

-## Debian 12 (default settings will suffice on the side of virt-manager for now - 20 GiB VHD)
+# Debian 12 (default settings will suffice on the side of virt-manager for now - 20 GiB VHD)

+## Part 1: Initial Install

 ## 1. Select install
   Save time and resources for by not using a GUI (for now)
 ## 2. Select English for system language
   Adjust for personal spoken language
-## 3. Select Pacific/PST for timezone
+## 3. Select timezone
-  Adjust selection for timezone/location
+  Adjust for timezone/location (we'll be using PST/Pacific Standard Time for this tutorial)
-## 4. Select American English for keymap
+## 4. Select keymap according to your region
-  Adjust for regional keyboard as necessary
+  In this case we'll be using ``American English``
 ## 5. Select hostname for system
-  Use tux as default, this will identify the system on the network
+  This will identify the system on the network (We'll be using ``tux`` for this example)
 ## 6. Choose domain name
   Optional for end-users
 ## 7. Choose root password